 - Six 4 to 4 ½ inch tartlet pans

-- Place the cherries, brandy, water, sugar and cornstarch in a large saucepan.
-Heat over medium high heat, stirring frequently until thickened, about 8 to 10 minutes.
+- Place the dried cherries, brandy, water, sugar, and cornstarch in a large saucepan.
+Heat over medium-high heat, stirring frequently until thickened, about 8 to 10 minutes.
 Remove from heat.

-- Peel, halve and core the pears then cut them into ¼ to ½ inch chunks then add them to the cherry mixture and toss well.
-Set mixture-e aside while you prepare the tartlet pans.
+- Peel, halve and core the pears then cut them into ¼ to ½ inch chunks.
+Add them to the cherry mixture and toss well.
+Set the mixture aside while you prepare the tartlet pans.

-- Roll the dough out to about ⅙ to ⅛ inch thickness, if it is too firm from the cold refrigerator, let is sit on the counter for 10 to 15 minutes until it is easier to roll.
+- Roll the dough out to about 1/6 to 1/8 inch thickness, if it is too firm from the cold refrigerator, let it sit on the counter for 10 to 15 minutes until it is easier to roll.
 Cut out 6 circles of dough about 6 inches in diameter and lay into the tartlet pans, push the dough down into the pans and cut the edges away.

 - Fill each tartlet with a heaping ½ cup of filling.